 - Simple steps like turning off unwanted outdoor lights when everyone is at home or going to sleep can prevent from wasting energy consumption.
 Not only at home even when at work or community take the step towards saving light and energy for a better future.

-To understand more about light pollution there are 4 types of the same.
-By identifying each form of light we can prevent multiple types of pollution.
-They are-
+By identifying each form of light, we can prevent multiple types of pollution.
+They are:

-- One of the results of light pollution is Sky glow.
+- One of the results of light pollution is sky glow.
 This is the partial or full obstruction of natural night sky which can be seen mostly in metropolitan cities.
-The color of the night sky slowly brightens from black, orange to red due to the use of artificial light in an extended way.
+The colour of the night sky slowly brightens from black, orange to red due to the use of artificial light in an extended way.
 It disturbs the wildlife, environment, humans, energy resources and astronomers.

-- Light Trespass or light spill are subjected to disturbing lights from foreign sources like headlights from a highway.
-This often leads to interruption of daily activities and deprive from sleep.
+- Light trespass or light spill is subjected to disturbing lights from foreign sources like headlights from a highway.
+This often leads to interruption of daily activities and sleep deprivation.

-- Glare, this another type wherein human eyes are affected due to the bright light as they are not accustomed to it and it leads to visual discomfort and temporary or permanent damage of eyesight.
+- Glare is another type of pollution, wherein human eyes are affected due to the bright light as they are not accustomed to it and it leads to visual discomfort and temporary or permanent damage of eyesight.
 It can be very dangerous while driving as it can blind the field of vision ahead.

-- When there is an excessive grouping of bright lights that cause confusion and distract from oncoming or surrounding objects this pollution is called Light Cutter.
-Unshielded street lights and brightly lit advertisements or signs creates a hazardous environment for drivers and pilots because it competes with traffic and navigation signals.
+- When there is an excessive grouping of bright lights that causes confusion and distracts from oncoming or surrounding objects, this pollution is called light cutter.
+Unshielded street lights and brightly-lit advertisements or signs create a hazardous environment for drivers and pilots because it competes with traffic and navigation signals.